jim-shaw-bluenote/jim-shaw-bluenote.github.io/_posts/2023-11-30-profiling-development.markdown

 * Opinions for future profiler development choices
 * Pre-rebuttal to reviewers :) (just kidding, somewhat)

 To be honest, I'm not sure who my target audience is for this blog post.
 Tool developers may find it interesting.
-I think practitioners may also find the information useful for illuminating some weirdnessnes in profiler usage.
+I think practitioners may also find the information useful for illuminating why profilers are they way they are.
 Hopefully, you'll at least learn something about taxonomic profiling.

 __Note: I am just some guy who developed a profiler and has some opinions.
 I’m not a microbiologist nor a definitive source.
 I’m open to feedback and opinions, especially if I say something wrong about your tool.__